kyma-project/lifecycle-manager/docs/developer-tutorials/local-test-setup.md

         - name: template-operator
    EOF
     ```

    <details>
-      <summary>Hint: Running KLM on local machine and not in-cluster</summary>
+      <summary>**TIP:** Running Lifecycle Manager on a local machine and not in-cluster</summary>
-      If you are running the KLM on your local machine and not as a deployment in a cluster, please use the following to create a Kyma CR and Secret:
+      If you are running Lifecycle Manager on your local machine and not as a deployment in a cluster, use the following to create a Kyma CR and Secret:
    ```shell
     cat << EOF | kubectl apply -f -
     ---